Budgeting for a Commercial Paint Job: Tips to Save You Money

 Choose a Lower Sheen

-Flat or matte paints are often the most affordable.
-Eggshell or satin paints provide a subtle sheen for easy cleaning.
-Glossier paints like semi-gloss are more expensive and not usually needed for commercial spaces.
+Flat or matte paints are typically the most affordable.
+Eggshell or satin add a subtle sheen and cleanability at a modest premium.
+Higher‑gloss finishes like semi‑gloss cost more and are rarely necessary for most commercial walls.

 Consider Primers